How to apply

-If you have already completed your A Levels (or other qualifications), whether you have taken a gap year or been in the workplace for a number of years, but your grades are below our normal entry requirements we can still consider your application.
+If you have already completed your A Levels (or other qualifications) but your grades are below our normal entry requirements we can still consider your application.
 You may be asked to attend an interview, which will enable you to demonstrate your subject knowledge, your commitment to study for a degree and the relevant skills and experience that you have gained since completing your secondary education.
 If you have been out of formal education for a long time you should consider taking an appropriate Access to Higher Education course.

 Can I transfer to Queen Mary from a different university?

-Occasionally we accept direct transfers from students in Year 2 of our degree programmes and you must apply to us through UCAS.
+Occasionally we accept direct transfers from students into Year 2 of our degree programmes and you must apply to us through UCAS.
 We do not recommend students change institution part way through their degree, although we do recognise that occasionally students may need to relocate for personal or financial reasons.
-Your A2 subjects and grades must meet our general entrance requirements.
-We will also need to ensure that the subjects you have studied at your current institution prepare you in terms of skills and knowledge for your chosen degree programme at Queen Mary.
+We will need to ensure that the subjects you have studied at your current institution prepare you in terms of skills and knowledge for your chosen degree programme at Queen Mary.
 Therefore, you are advised to contact the Admissions Tutor prior to application, informing us of the title and content of all courses you are currently studying and indicating your reasons for transfer.
 We will expect you to pass all your first year courses and demonstrate clear academic ability.
 You may be restricted from taking some of our modules.
 We do not accept transfers on to Year 3 of our degree programmes.

 Do you interview applicants at Queen Mary?